sequelize/sequelize/docs/articles/getting-started.md

 ### Defining a model

-In order to let Sequelize create a schemas in the database, you need to describe, what kind of data you want to store.
+In order to let Sequelize create schemas in the database, you need to describe what kind of data you want to store.
 This can be done with `sequelize.define`:

 ```js
 var User = sequelize.define('User', {